zeibura/modernization-carddemo/GENERATIVE_README.md

 <img src='diagrams/genai/image1.png' width='30%'>

-Select the complete program or code snippet from the program and select Ctrl + L if you are on windows or Cmd + L if you are on Mac.
+Select the complete program or code snippet from the program.
+Select Ctrl + L if you are on windows or Cmd + L if you are on Mac - This will copy the code contents into the Generative AI extension.

 <img src='diagrams/genai/image2.png' width='30%'>